-The carrying amounts of the Company's financial assets and liabilities including cash and cash equivalents, restricted cash, accounts receivable, accounts payable, and accrued and other liabilities at December 31, 2023 and 2022, approximate fair value because of the short maturity of these instruments.
-The carrying value of the Company's Credit Facility (hereinafter defined) as of December 31, 2023 and 2022, approximates current market rates for revolving credit arrangements with similar risks and maturities.
-The face value of the Company's fixed rate commercial loans and investments, the 2026 Term Loan (hereinafter defined), the 2027 Term Loan (hereinafter defined), the 2028 Term Loan (hereinafter defined), mortgage note, and convertible debt held as of December 31, 2023 and 2022 are measured at fair value based on current market rates for financial instruments with similar risks and maturities (see Note 9, "Fair Value of Financial Instruments").
+The carrying amounts of the Company's financial assets and liabilities including cash and cash equivalents, restricted cash, accounts receivable, accounts payable, and accrued and other liabilities at December 31, 2024 and 2023, approximate fair value because of the short maturity of these instruments.
+The carrying value of the Company's Credit Facility (hereinafter defined) as of December 31, 2024 and 2023, approximates current market rates for revolving credit arrangements with similar risks and maturities.
+The face value of the Company's fixed rate commercial loans and investments, the 2026 Term Loan (hereinafter defined), the 2027 Term Loan (hereinafter defined), the 2028 Term Loan (hereinafter defined), the 2029 Term Loan (hereinafter defined), mortgage note, and convertible debt held as of December 31, 2024 and 2023 are measured at fair value based on current market rates for financial instruments with similar risks and maturities (see Note 9, "Fair Value of Financial Instruments").